cesanta/mongoose/docs/Options.md

 For more information on Server Side Includes, take a look at the Wikipedia:
 [Server Side Includes](http://en.wikipedia.org/wiki/Server_Side_Includes)

-### throttle
-Limit download speed for clients.  `throttle` is a comma-separated list of key=value pairs, where key could be:

-    *                   limit speed for all connections x.x.x.x/mask        limit speed for specified subnet uri_prefix_pattern  limit speed for given URIs

-The value is a floating-point number of bytes per second, optionally followed by a `k` or `m` character, meaning kilobytes and megabytes respectively.
-A limit of 0 means unlimited rate.
-The last matching rule wins.
-Examples:

-    *=1k,10.0.0.0/8=0   limit all accesses to 1 kilobyte per second, but give connections from 10.0.0.0/8 subnet
-                        unlimited speed

-    /downloads/=5k      limit accesses to all URIs in `/downloads/` to 5 kilobytes per secods.
-All other accesses are unlimited

 ### access\_log\_file
 Path to a file for access logs.
 Either full path, or relative to current working directory.
 If absent (default), then accesses are not logged.